 Public Transportation: While public transportation (particularly buses and subways) is inexpensive overall, senior rates can be 50% or more off the regular adult fare.
-SEPTA (Southeastern Pennsylvania Transportation Authority), for example, lets anyone 65 years or older ride free on its buses, trolleys and subway.
+Even better: SEPTA (Southeastern Pennsylvania Transportation Authority) lets anyone 65 years or older ride free on its buses, trolleys and subway.

 Cruises and group tours

-You probably already know that NEA Vacations is your conduit to cruise discounts on 27 cruise lines such as Carnival, Disney, Norwegian, Princess and others.
-Additionally, Carnival, Celebrity Cruises, Costa Cruises, Royal Caribbean and other lines offer senior discounts on select sailings, if you’re flexible with travel dates.
+NEA Travel is your go-to resource for cruise discounts on cruise lines as well as discounts on guided tours.
+Carnival, Celebrity Cruises, Royal Caribbean and other lines also offer senior discounts on select sailings, if you’re flexible with travel dates.
 Plus, there are companies such as Starr Tours (formerly Seniortours Vacations) that cater specifically to this age bracket.

 Attractions, activities and entertainment

-This is where you’re nearly certain to get an age-based discount on numerous attractions around the nation.
-Museums, performing arts venues, theme parks, movie theaters and other attractions will likely sell you a ticket for 15 to 20% less.
-Even public parks that charge entrance fees let seniors 62 or older in for a lower price.
+You’re nearly certain to get an age-based discount on numerous attractions around the nation.
+Museums, performing arts venues, theme parks, movie theaters and other attractions will likely sell you a ticket for 15% to 20% less.
+Even public parks that charge entrance fees admit seniors 62 or older for a lower price.

-Discounts for former employment or education
+Discounts for former employees

-If you were in the military, discounted rates are offered almost everywhere.
-The National Active and Retired Federal Employees Association (NARFE) offers hotels and car rental savings averaging 10–20%.
+If you or your spouse ever were in the military, discounted rates are offered almost everywhere.
+The National Active and Retired Federal Employees Association (NARFE) offers hotels and car rental savings averaging 10% to 20%.
 There are also associations for retirees from many municipalities, police and firefighting forces.

 Other discount resources